Program Evaluation Services

 Higher Education Readiness (HER) Program

 This longitudinal study is measuring changes over two years to understand the potential effects of the HER pilot program in Ethiopia.
-A quasi-experimental design measures key program effects among a group of young women in secondary school and their counterparts who were not chosen for the program.
+A quasi-experimental design measures key program effects among two cohorts of young women in secondary school and their counterparts who were not chosen for the program.

-Learn more about the Alcoa Sustainability Research Initiative
+Learn more about the Alcoa Global Internship Program

 Iraq Scholar Rescue Project Evaluation

-A two-year evaluation of IIE’s Scholar Rescue Fund (SRF) Iraq Project analyzed impact of the program on its grantees, on Iraq’s higher education and scientific research sectors, on the host countries’ academic communities, and, more broadly, on the field of emergency response for scholars.
+We are completing a two-year mixed-methods evaluation of the Iraq Project’s impact on its grantees, on Iraq’s higher education and scientific research sectors, on the host countries’ academic communities, and, more broadly, on the field of emergency response for scholars.

 Learn more about the Iraq Scholar Rescue Project